rfshelley/Documentation/ref-docs/location-ref.rst

 getTemperatureScale()
 ---------------------

-The temperature scale ("F" for fahrenheit, "C" for celsius) for this location.
+The temperature scale ("F" for fahrenheit, "C" for celsius) for this Location.

 **Signature:**
     ``String getTemperatureScale()``

 **Returns:**
-    `String`_ - the temperature scale set for this location.
+    `String`_ - the temperature scale set for this Location.
 Either "F" for fahrenheit or "C" for celsius.

 **Example:**

 .. code-block:: groovy

     def tempScale = location.temperatureScale
-    log.debug "Temperature scale for this location is $tempScale"
+    log.debug "Temperature scale for this Location is $tempScale"

 ----